cross-cultural-data-literacy/2021-our-participants/README.md

 - Columnwidth was calculated by hand but actually defined by d3.
 So i've removed it.
 - The google drive urls are not the right urls for embedding... using [this solution](https://dev.to/temmietope/embedding-a-google-drive-image-in-html-3mm9) to rewrite urls
 - The images worked for a brief moment and then google said no(403).
 Possible solution [here](https://stackoverflow.com/questions/60129114/how-to-fix-403-error-while-displaying-images-from-google-drive).
+- We could move the loading of data to the template logic using the async await block.
+Latest version of Svelte also supports a <then> block.
+Tried this but the component seems to render before the data is loaded so I reverted to the previous solution.
+- Preload images using [this](https://sharp.pixelplumbing.com/) and stores icons and full sizes.
+Store those in the GH repo.
+Was a hassle but it works quite well now.